 Mieruko-chan is a horror comedy manga that will make you laugh as much as it will thrill you.
 Miko, a normal girl, can see ghosts everywhere she looks, but her friends and family are totally oblivious to them.
-She tries to pretend herself they aren't there as well, which adds further to the humor in this story.
-Much of what makes Mieruko-chan funny is the situations that Miko finds herself in, but there's nods to horror that fans of the genre will laugh at also.
+She tries to pretend they aren’t there as well, which adds further to the humor in this story.
+Much of what makes Mieruko-chan funny is the situations that Miko finds herself in, but there are nods to horror that fans of the genre will enjoy.

-Another thing I enjoy about Mieruko-chan is the fact that it's episodic, but it still has an overarching plot that ties everything together.
-This keeps the story fresh and interesting, the reveals unexpected, and us on the edge of our seat.
-Because of this and more, Mieruko-chan is unlike anything else I've read in horror manga or comedy manga thanks to its unique spin.
+Another thing I enjoy about Mieruko-chan is that it’s episodic but still has an overarching plot that ties everything together.
+This keeps the story fresh and interesting, the reveals unexpected, and us on the edge of our seats.
+Because of this and more, Mieruko-chan is unlike anything else I’ve read in horror manga or comedy manga thanks to its unique spin.

-Mieruko-chan is a captivating blend, because it's an amusing and funny read, but it's pages are filled with monsters that are the stuff of nightmares as well.
+Mieruko-chan is a captivating blend because it’s an amusing and funny read, but its pages are filled with monsters that are the stuff of nightmares as well.
 The monster designs, as well as the art in this manga, are truly something to behold.
-If you are looking for a comedy series that is also one of the best horror manga you can read, you'll want to check out Mieruko-chan!
+If you are looking for a comedy series that is also one of the top horror manga you can read, you’ll want to check out Mieruko-chan!

 While Mieruko-Chan is picking up steam thanks to its anime adaptation, the manga is still underrated for how amazing it is.
 It strikes the perfect harmony between horror and comedy, weaving a silly but engaging story that fans of either genre will enjoy.

 Dead Dead Demon’s Dededede Destruction by Inio Asano